Monthly Archives: August 2016

 The course consists of four (4) core and eight (8) elective units of competency selected within the packaging rules of this qualification.
-These units have been clustered into five modules.
-The complete set of packaging rules including the available units of competency can be found at: http://training.gov.au/ Training/Details/BSB51915.
-Virtu has designed this BSB51915 Diploma of Leadership and Management through consultations with industry and the Benevolent Society.
+These units have been clustered into four modules.
+The complete set of packaging rules including the available units of competency can be found at: http://training.gov.au/Training/Details/BSB51918.
+Virtu has designed this BSB51918 Diploma of Leadership and Management through consultations with industry and the Benevolent Society.

 Pathways into the qualification

 Pathways from the qualification